jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 10 - GDPR.md

 GDPR defines appropriate procedures in A.1 and A.2.

-##### A.1.
-Governance
+##### A.1 Governance

 You have appropriate data protection and information security policies and processes in place.
+If required, you ensure that you maintain records of processing activities, and have appointeed a Data Protection Officer.

+##### A.2 Risk management

+You take appropriate steps to identify, assess and understand security risks to personal data and the systems that process this data.